abi-am/omicss-25/Group projects/GP2/README.md

 ## 8/20/2025 - 2PM-3PM
 ### Perform combined analysis of ALT, TEL pathway activities and TRV abundances across samples [Tatevik]
+Use PSF scores for the ALT and TEL pathways, along with the abundances of identified CRC-specific TRVs per sample, to perform an integrated analysis of telomere maintenance mechanisms and telomeric repeat variants.

+Create a scatter plot with TEL scores on the x-axis and ALT scores on the y-axis, where each point represents a sample and is colored by group (cancer, healthy).
+For each point, either overlay a radar plot to depict the abundance of CRC-specific TRVs or vary the point size based on the abundance of a CRC-specific TRV.
+This visualization will help explore TRV abundance patterns across TEL- and ALT-active samples, and healthy and cancer samples.

 ## 8/20/2025 - 4PM-5PM
 ### Perform combined analysis of ALT, TEL pathway activities and TRV abundances across samples (continued) [Tatevik]
+Think creatively and explore additional types of visualizations that can illustrate the combined patterns of ALT and TEL pathway activity with TRV abundances across samples.

 ## Bootcamp
 ## 8/21/2025